 North America

-The Climate Registry is founded on the GHG Protocol Corporate Accounting and Reporting Standard.
-WRI provided technical support and facilitation throughout the development process to ensure capability with the GHG Protocol.
+The Registry’s voluntary entity-wide reporting program is based on the GHG Protocol Corporate Accounting and Reporting Standard, and incorporates the principles of accuracy, completeness, consistency, transparency and third party verification.
+WRI provided technical support and facilitation throughout the program development process to ensure consistency with the GHG Protocol.